-Now I'm working on figuring out what's on all of these things.
+Now I'm busy working on figuring out what's on all of these things.
 I've been cataloging my classic VHS-to-DVD collection, my current direct-to-DVD collection, and commentary on my current viewing.
-I also try to pull out and highlight an interesting find, generally from my classic collection, and spend a little extra time with it.
+Every month or thereabouts I update my blog with fresh catalog listings of what I've found so far, and put together a podcast highlighting significant finds.

 So welcome to VideoFuzzy, my blog and affiliated podcast project, sifting my basket of media memories.
 Enjoy!